NVIDIA-Omniverse/kit-app-template/README.md

 .\repo.bat template new
 ```

-> **Note:** If this is your first time running the `template new` tool, you'll be prompted to accept the Omniverse Licensing Terms.
+> **NOTE:** If this is your first time running the `template new` tool, you'll be prompted to accept the Omniverse Licensing Terms.

 Follow the prompt instructions:
 - **?
 Select with arrow keys what you want to create:** Application